wwwweb/CRMod/README.md

 Point your allies where the magic happens.

-Right-click any tile during battle to place a ping marker visible to your team.
+Press **Ctrl+P** and right-click any tile during battle to place a ping marker visible to your team.
 Cycle through modes with **Ctrl+P**: in team games **Off → Team → All**, in FFA **Off → All → Private**.
 One marker per player, automatically expires after one round.
 Right-click an existing marker in Off mode to dismiss it locally.

 > ⚠️ Only players that have the Team Ping mod installed can see the pings.
 The ping is transmitted via in-game chat.
 For other mod users, this is invisible.
 For players without the mod, a short `CRMod.Ping` message appears in chat.